Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 PanelNode

-and provides the concrete one-dimensional flow behavior used by LayoutManager.
+and provides the concrete one-dimensional flow behavior used by LayoutSystem.

 It supports: